Is Rusev Being Buried? Real Reason Why Rusev Got Squashed At ‘Fastlane’ Revealed

 — Slice Wrestling (@SliceWrestling) March 13, 2017

-Others have pointed out that the start of Rusev getting buried in WWE came even earlier, and may have happened at WrestleMania 31 in 2015, when he defended his United States Championship against John Cena.
-Prior to this match, Rusev was being built up as an up-and-coming anti-American villain, and had easily won feuds against the likes of Jack Swagger and Mark Henry, as WhatCulture noted.
+Others have pointed out that the start of Rusev getting buried in WWE came even earlier and may have happened at WrestleMania 31 in 2015, when he defended his United States Championship against John Cena.
+Prior to this match, Rusev was being built up as an up-and-coming anti-American villain and had easily won feuds against the likes of Jack Swagger and Mark Henry, as WhatCulture noted.
 At that time, he hadn’t been pinned or submitted in any of his main roster matches over the past year or so, but that all ended when Rusev lost his U.S. Championship to Cena at WrestleMania 31, then lost in three further rematches.

 “This sparked a long period of irrelevancy and failed storylines for Rusev, who’s only recently started recovering some of that lost heat,” WhatCulture wrote in that article from last year.
 “Rusev will likely go on to have a long, successful WWE career, but losing to Cena set his development back several years.”